Advanced Certificate in Public Health

 Completion of this certificate program will prepare students for the Certified in Public Health (CPH) exam, which is the only professional certification in public health.
 Learn more here: https://www.nbphe.org.

 Please note that financial aid and student loans are not available for this certificate program.
 You may be eligible for payment plans with CUNY.
-For more information on payment plans, please review the SPH payment options page.
+For more information on payment plans, please review the payment options page.

-Admission Requirements
+Admissions Requirements

 • SOPHAS Express online application